21 Traditional Cantonese Meals: The Best List

 Traditional Cantonese Meals-Ling-Choy Sum in Oyster Sauce

-As its name suggests, Hong Kong Choy Sum is a green leafy vegetable that originates in Hong Kong and has broad leaves and thick stalks.
-The Chinese Flowering Cabbage is another name for this vegetable.
+As its name suggests, Hong Kong Choy Sum is a green leafy vegetable with broad leaves and thick stalks that originates in Hong Kong.
+Another name for this vegetable is Chinese flowering cabbage.
 You can eat the whole thing, from the stem to the leaves to the flowers, in a stir-fry, blanched, or even raw.

 One of the sweetest-tasting Chinese leafy green vegetables is Chinese yu choy, particularly when it is selected when it is young and fresh.
 Although it is less prevalent than the Chinese Broccoli with Oyster Sauce that we find more frequently, you may have seen this vegetable served with oyster sauce and lightly blanched at dim sum restaurants.